ipstack-dev/lorawan-server/README.md

 The `port` field specifies the UDP port where the Network Server listen for packets sent by the LoRaWAN gateways.
 Currently the standard Semtech protocol is used between by the gateways for communicationg with the Network Server.
 UDP port 1700 is the default one and can be also omitted.

 The `deviceFile` field specifies the name of the file that list the registered devices.
 The default value is `cfg/server-devices.json`.
-See below for more details.
+This JSON file contains the setting of the registered devices (DevEUI, JoinEUI, and AppKey).

 The `stateFile` field specifies the name of the file used to store the server state.
 This is used when you want to stop and restart the server without loosing the curent state (associated gateways, joined devices, etc.).